khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > How about "gain" for amplitude tuning?
 I see that the authors are using the parameter a to indicate the non-linearity in the tuning curve.
 For "temporal tuning", why not use "adaptation index" or something like that, that could be plotted in Figure 1F?
 The "temporal tuning" is a measure of non-linearity, but it is not very intuitive.
 (It is not "incorrect" as the authors have it now, but I think it would be hard for the interdisciplinary readership of J Neuroscience to get on board easily.)

----------- TODO ----------- : Gain and adaptation index should be included in the text, when "tunings" are introduced, but I prefer retaining original "tunings" for repeated use.
+We would really prefer to retain terms "amplitude tuning" and "temporal tuning", as they better represent the main message of our paper, as we are trying to think of these values not in terms of abstract properties each neuron has, but as parameters that can tune a neuron to a certain type of synaptic inputs, in terms of their temporal properties, and their amplitude.
+We however now included words "gain" and "adaptation index" in paragraphs that introduce values of amplitude and temporal tuning, respectively.

 > Figure 2: Units needed for Y axis on A, B (units of a are spikes per conductance squared and units of amplitude tuning are spikes/conductance)

----------- TODO ----------- : This is not true, both parameters are dimensionless, as both conductance and amplitude are treated as ordinal values.
-Reiterate this.
-Also, in the Methods, where we describe that we treated these values as ordinal, explain that this is because of the strong non-linearity of effects, and that treating values as ordinal is equivalent to rank-transform, and is arguably better and simpler than any other artificial transform.
+Both tuning parameters are dimensionless, as both conductance and amplitude were treated as rank-transformed, ordinal values (see methods).

 > Page 8, about line 9: It is false that the numerical values are not interpretable, they are in an equation and have units.